EternityYW/LLM_healthcare/README.md

 This repository contains code for our MLHC 2023 paper [Are Large Language Models Ready for Healthcare?
 A Comparative Study on Clinical Language Understanding](https://arxiv.org/abs/2304.05368)

 ## Datasets
-All datasets used for experiments can be downloaded in §blue[/datasets] folder.
+All datasets used for experiments can be downloaded in ```diff #/datasets''' folder.
 They include:
 | Task | Dataset | Output | Metric |
 |------|---------|--------|--------|
 | Named Entity Recognition | NCBI-Disease, BC5CDR-Chemical | BIO tagging for diseases and chemicals | Micro F1 |